sshukul/MoaiSpriter/README.md

 2. If you have Moai set up, run the run.sh script (on Mac and Linux) or run.bat (on Windows) to run the sample project and see it working.

 3. To use your own Spriter animations, run the Spriter2Moai exporter under /exporter with your scml file as a parameter.
-Copy the resuling lua file into your moai game project and set up as shown in sample project.
+Copy the resulting lua file into your moai game project and set up as shown in sample project.

 4. Pack your sprite parts using TexturePacker, export for Moai, and copy resulting lua and packed asset files to your game project.